How to track your team’s time off

 Unlimited paid time off is a leave policy that doesn’t assign a specific number of days to each employee.
 Instead, they can take as many vacation days as they want to, as long as their work doesn’t suffer.

-However, in practice, employees usually can’t just take off without any notice.
+However, in practice, employees usually can’t just take days off without any notice.
 They can request time off as they see fit.
-But, someone (usually their team leaders) needs to assess if the employees’ time off will affect the team’s performance.
+But someone (usually their team leader) needs to assess if the employees’ time off will affect the team’s performance.

 That’s why two things are critical when creating an unlimited PTO policy in Clockify: